Nanoptera in a Period-2 Toda Chain: Exponential Asymptotics and Stokes Curves

 \section{Exponential Asymptotics and Stokes Curves}

-We will determine the asymptotic behavior of exponentially-small, non-decaying waves that appear in the wake of the solitary-wave front.
-However, determining the behavior of terms that are exponentially small compared to the leading-order solution in the $\eps \rightarrow 0$ asymptotic limit is impossible using classical asymptotic series expansions, because the exponentially-small contribution is necessarily smaller than any power of the small parameter $\eps$.
-Therefore, we must apply specialized techniques, known as \emph{exponential asymptotics}, to determine behavior on this scale \cite{Boyd1,Boyd3}.
+We examine the asymptotic behavior of exponentially small, non-decaying waves that appear in the wake of a solitary-wave front in diatomic Toda lattices.
+However, determining the behavior of terms that are exponentially small compared to the leading-order solution in the $\eps \rightarrow 0$ asymptotic limit is impossible using classical asymptotic series expansions, because the exponentially small contribution is necessarily smaller than any power of the small parameter $\eps$.
+Therefore, we apply specialized techniques, known as \emph{exponential asymptotics}, to determine behavior on this scale \cite{Boyd1,Boyd3}.

-As we uncover this exponentially-small behavior, we will see that the analytic continuation of the solution contains curves known as ``Stokes curves'' \cite{Stokes1}.
-These curves are related to the behavior of exponentially-small components of the solutions.
-As Stokes curves are crossed, the exponentially-small contribution experiences a smooth, rapid change in value in the neighborhood of the curve.
-In many problems, including the present investigation, the exponentially-small contribution to the solution appears only on one side of the Stokes curve.
+As we uncover this exponentially small behavior, we will see that the analytic continuation of the solution includes curves known as `Stokes curves' \cite{Stokes1}.
+These curves are related to the behavior of exponentially small components of the solutions.
+As a Stokes curve is crossed, the exponentially small contribution experiences a smooth, rapid change in value in the neighborhood of the curve.
+In many problems, including the present investigation, the exponentially small contribution to the solution appears only on one side of a Stokes curve.

-The central idea of exponential asymptotic methods is that one can truncate a divergent asymptotic series to provide a useful approximation to some exact solution.
+The central idea of exponential asymptotic methods is that one can truncate a divergent asymptotic series to provide a useful approximation to an exact solution.
 Additionally, one can choose the truncation point to minimize the error between the approximation and the exact solution; this is known as \textit{optimal truncation}.
 Importantly, when a divergent series is truncated optimally, the associated approximation error is generally exponentially small in the asymptotic limit \cite{Boyd1}.
-One can then rescale the problem to directly determine this approximation error, allowing the exponentially-small component of the solution to be determined in the absence of the asymptotic series itself.
+One can then rescale the problem to directly determine this approximation error, allowing the exponentially small component of the solution to be determined in the absence of the asymptotic series itself.
 This idea was introduced by Berry \cite{Berry1,Berry4}, and it was employed in \cite{Berry3,Berry5} to determine the position of Stokes curves in special functions such as the Airy function and to examine the smooth nature of the associated switching behavior.